egoist/tsup/docs/README.md

 ### Compile-time environment variables

-You can use `--env` flag to define compile-time environment variables:
+You can use the `--env` flag to define compile-time environment variables:

 ```bash
 tsup src/index.ts --env.NODE_ENV production